-As healthcare costs continue to rise, employers are eagerly searching for ways to control costs without negatively impacting their employees’ health coverage.
-That’s why more companies are choosing to set aside funds to pay for the healthcare needs of their own employees instead of offering a traditional group health insurance plan.
+As medical costs continue to rise, some employers are searching for ways to control expenses without negatively impacting health coverage for employees.
+That’s why more companies are weighing the pros and cons of implementing a self-funded—or self-insured—health plan instead of offering a traditional, fully-insured group health insurance plan.

-In this article, we’ll explore the two most common ways to structure a health insurance plan, fully-insured and self-insured so you can understand all the options you have available to you.
+In this article, we’ll explore these two common ways to structure a health insurance plan so you can understand each available option.

 What is the difference between fully-insured and self-insured health plans?